Raquelbateman/BryantABlogPreviewCard/README.md

 * Great on the shadow and radii for the corners
 * Need to change the font size for the Publish 21 section
 * Maybe add some margin / padding between Published and HTML sections
-* Maybe removed some margin / padding between <p> tag and footer picture and Name
+* Maybe removed some margin / padding between "< p >" tag and footer picture and Name